Peru’s Congress selects centrist lawmaker to be new leader

 “We trust in his capacity to guide the country through this crisis until the next presidential election,” Almagro wrote on Twitter.

 In his speech before Congress, Sagasti recognized the deep wounds the legislature must work to repair before the election.
 Wearing a black face mask and a purple tie, he called on lawmakers to work together to ensure that Peruvians feel recognized by an institution few trust.
 He also paid homage to the two young men who died during the protests.

 “We can’t bring them back to life,” he said.
 “But we can through Congress, and the executive, take action so this doesn’t happen again.”

+Moments later Sagasti walked of Congress, exiting the gates and approaching a crowd of people celebrating his appointment.
+He shook hands and waved.
+Some chanted, “Sagasti, the president!”

+“It couldn’t have been anyone else,” Sandra Ramirez said as she watched the new leader move among the crowd.
+“We are going to hope for the best from him.”

-Armario reported from Bogota, Colombia.
+Associated Press writer Franklin Briceño reported this story in Lima and AP writer Christine Armario reported from Bogota, Colombia.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.